anthonypham26/ClassicalMachineLearning02/README.md

 - You trained and evaluated multiple models
 - You tuned them to improve performance

-Now all that’s left is to **communicate your results** in a way that’s clear, insightful, and impactful.
-Whether it's through a dashboard, a report, or a simple slideshow presenting your findings effectively is the final step that brings your work to life and shows the value of everything you've done.
+Now all that’s left is to **communicate your results** in a way that’s clear and impactful.
+Whether it's through a dashboard, a report, or a  slideshow.
+Presenting your findings effectively is the final step that shows the value of everything you've done.

 #### What's Next:

-Now that you've completed the full modeling cycle—from preparing data to training, evaluating, and tuning models—you’ve built a solid foundation in classical machine learning.
+Now that you've completed the full modeling cycle, from preparing data to training, evaluating, and tuning models.
+You’ve built a solid foundation in classical machine learning.

 In the next presentation, we’ll take things further by diving deeper into several key topics we’ve touched on and explore new concepts.